 Private Liability Company (BV)

 A private liability company differs from a public liability company in the way that a private company does not have their stock available for public purchase on the stock exchange.
-However, a private company is still considered a legal entity separate from its shareholders and has its own identity in the eyes of the law for litigation or taxation purposes.
+However, a private Dutch company is still considered a legal entity separate from its shareholders and has its own identity in the eyes of the law for litigation or taxation purposes.
 Additionally, private liability companies must also register in the Dutch Trade Register in order to engage in commercial activity.

 The Dutch Trade Register

 Both the Dutch BV and the Dutch NV need to be registered in the Trade Registry in the Netherlands, registering your business is mandatory for almost all legal business practices.
 The Dutch Trade Register serves to provide a legal framework that enables a corporation to act as its own entity in terms of liability and taxation.
 Moreover, the Dutch Trade Register provides an authenticity for companies when dealing with customers and interacting with other businesses.
 The business register includes the following information: